-NOTE: An average of 70% or better for coursework and a pass on clinical performance is required.
+NOTE: An average of 70% or better for coursework and a pass on clinical performance is required upon successful completion of course, students will take a State Certification exam, and earn an Institutional Certificate.

 Pharmacy Technician Program

 Victoria College offers a comprehensive 64-hour program (which includes 10 clinical observation hours) to prepare students to work as a pharmacy technician in a retail or other pharmacy setting and to take the Pharmacy Technician Certification exam.
 Course content includes pharmacy medical terminology, the history of pharmacy, the pharmacy practice in multiple environments, pharmacy calculations and measurements, reading and interpreting prescriptions, and defining drugs by generic and brand names.
 Through classroom lecture and hands-on labs, students will review dosage calculations, drug classifications, the "top 200 drugs," I.V. flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parenteral nutrition (TPN), dispensing of prescriptions, inventory control, and billing and reimbursement.